 Operational factors that influence site selection

-The species you plan to farm will determine specific site requirements, particularly water salinity.
+The species you plan to farm will determine your site requirements.

-Ensure the species will thrive in the local climate (if they are farmed in outside ponds) and can tolerate the region's usual weather extremes.
-Enquire about any pollution-generating industries in the area or other issues that might adversely affect your stock, such as crop spraying or vibrations from blasting.
+Make sure the species will thrive in the local climate (if they are farmed in outside ponds) and can tolerate the region's usual weather extremes.
+Enquire about any local industries that might pollute, or other issues that could adversely affect your stock, such as bushfires.

 Choosing a production system

 Production systems used in freshwater aquaculture are usually limited to ponds, tanks, raceways and aquariums.
 All of these need a reliable supply, and a large amount, of good-quality water.